hpcleuven/VscDocumentation/source/access/account_management.rst

       you can restore the keys on the cluster or upload a new key and then delete the old one.

-Group and Virtual Organisation management
+Group and Virtual Organization management
 -----------------------------------------

 Once your VSC account is active and you can log on to your home cluster,